 VPN Software

-Use of the University’s Virtual Private Network is set forth in .
+Use of the University’s Virtual Private Network is set forth in the CaTS VPN Policy.

-Mobile and Cellular Devices
+Mobile and Cellular Devices.

-Information stored on laptio computers, cellular phones, thumb drives, and other similar mobile devices is susceptible to equipment failure, damage, or theft.
-Information transmitted via wireless connections is not always secure – even networks using certain types of encryption are vulnerable to intruders.
+Information stored on laptop computers, cellular phones, thumb drives, and other similar mobile devices is susceptible to equipment failure, damage, or theft.
+Information transmitted via wireless connections is not always secure – even networks using certain types of encryptions are vulnerable to intruders.
 The following rules apply to all mobile devices:

 All university owned laptops must utilize full disk encryption unless an exception is granted.
 Contact the CaTS Help Desk to make an exception request.